upstash/docusaurus-theme-upstash-search/README.md

 The indexing script looks for documentation in the `docs` directory by default.
 You can specify a different path using the `DOCS_PATH` option.

-The default index namespace is `@upstash/docusaurus-theme-ai-search`.
-You can override it by setting the `UPSTASH_SEARCH_INDEX_NAMESPACE` option.
-Make sure the namespace you set while indexing matches with your themeConfig `upstashSearchIndexNamespace` option.
+The default index name is `docusaurus`.
+You can override it by setting the `UPSTASH_SEARCH_INDEX_NAME` option.
+Make sure the name you set while indexing matches with your themeConfig `upstashSearchIndexName` option.

 ### Setting up AI Chat